 - User interface and overall design is very familiar

-Microsoft’s plan for the future of gaming is to not leave anyone behind.
+Microsoft’s plan for the latest generation of games consoles is to not leave anyone behind.
 It hopes to ensure that a wide range of devices – regardless of what they’re capable of graphically – will be able to access a vast library of games, online friends and a growing, service-driven ecosystem.

-The Xbox Series X sits at the forefront of this vision, acting as Microsoft’s flagship console for the coming generation, and a direct rival to Sony’s PlayStation 5.
+The Xbox Series X sits at the forefront of this vision, acting as Microsoft’s flagship console for the current generation, and a direct rival to Sony’s PlayStation 5.
 According to Microsoft it’s the most powerful games console ever released and will act as a benchmark for new experiences.
-If that wasn’t enough to tempt you, it also hopes to embrace the brand’s legacy through backwards compatibility.
+If that wasn’t enough to tempt you, it also fully embraces the brand’s legacy through backwards compatibility.

-So, has it been successful in this mission?
-Or does the current lack of worthwhile exclusives in the early months of release prevent it from being a machine worth owning?
-I’ve spent weeks with the console, and can confidently say the Series X is a monster.
+So, has it been successful in this mission so far?
+Is Microsoft’s gamble on Game Pass being the future of its software distribution strategy paying off?
+And has the console recovered from the lack of worthwhile exclusives in the early months of release?
+I’ve now spent around two and a half years with Microsoft’s flag-flying Xbox, and my opinion has never swayed on one thing: the Series X is a monster.
 It’s capable of obscenely fast loading times, crystal-clear performance and a level of fluidity I’ve never seen before.

 Measuring 301 x 151 x 151mm and weighing 4.46kg, the Series X has a noticeable heft, but one that also exudes a degree of premium quality you’ll see in only top-quality electronics.
 You may or may not appreciate the design, but you certainly wouldn’t be able to deny the craftsmanship.
 Taking certain aspects of the Xbox One X blueprint, Microsoft expands upon them here, maintaining visual motifs that set it apart from the less powerful Series S.